 What’s the difference between a savings account and a term deposit?

-Feature Savings Account Term Deposit
+Savings Account |

-Some savings accounts pay a bonus rate above the standard variable rate, subject to certain conditions, such as regular deposits above a certain amount or nil withdrawals.
+Savings accounts generally offer a standard variable interest rate.
+The rate is not fixed and can move with the market or be subject to changes the banks make.
+Interest is usually higher than in a traditional transaction account, which helps you to build your savings faster.
+Some savings accounts pay a bonus rate above the standard variable rate, subject to certain conditions, such as regular deposits above a certain amount or nil withdrawals. |

+Generally, your interest rate is fixed.
+It is locked or set when you take out the term deposit for a term that typically ranges from one month to five years.
 So even if the market dips, your rate or return remains the same.
 The benefit of a fixed rate return is the certainty around how much you will receive at the maturity of your term deposit.
+Often the longer you fix your term deposit for, the higher the interest rate you may receive. |

-The fees you pay Many savings accounts do not charge fees.
-It is important to do your research as some providers charge for set-up, monthly ongoing or annual fees.
-There are generally no fees attached unless you withdraw any funds before the term has expired.
+Many savings accounts do not charge fees.
+It is important to do your research as some providers charge for set-up, monthly ongoing or annual fees. |

+A savings account is open and accessible to you at all times.
+You can often directly access your money or transfer them to the attached transaction account.
 This means you can withdraw your money if and when you need it.
 But remember, the interest you earn is calculated based on the amount in your account.
+Be aware of any penalties that may apply if you withdraw money from a bonus saver and savings account. |

 A term deposit is a fixed investment for a fixed time.
 You cannot access your money until the term is up.
+If you decide to break your term deposit early, you’ll incur penalties and break costs.
+Considering whether you need access to money during that term is important when choosing the term length for a term deposit. |

-The ability to make extra deposits Savings accounts are flexible.
+Savings accounts are flexible.
 You can control how much you save or withdraw at any time.
 Adding to your savings is easy.
 The more money in the account, the more interest you earn, so it’s beneficial to keep adding to it.
+Be aware that some accounts will require a certain amount to be deposited each month to qualify for a bonus interest rate. |

-The only way to add money is to wait for the term to mature and deposit your additional savings into a new term deposit.
+When you set up a term deposit it’s for a fixed amount and fixed periods of time.
+You cannot make any additional deposits.
+The only way to add money is to wait for the term to mature and deposit your additional savings into a new term deposit. |

 Factors you could take into consideration when putting your money in a term deposit